Exchanging information related to child protection and wellbeing

 The Commission found that the regime of State privacy laws and regulations in place at the time of the Inquiry was a major barrier to interagency work.
 That regime involved considerable complexity and resulted in reluctance by organisations to exchange information because of doubts about whether or not it was lawful.

 The Commission recommended legislative amendments to free up the exchange of information between government and non-government organisations in the human services and justice sectors.
-The new Chapter 16A in the Children and Young Persons (Care and Protection) Act 1998 contains those amendments.
+Chapter 16A of the Act contains those amendments.

 Concerns for sensitive nature of information